 Unfortunately, many times foreclosures sell well below the amount owed to the lender, who then takes a loss on the property.
 If the home was insured by the Federal Housing Administration (FHA), however, the foreclosure process happens a little differently.

-The FHA is actually a department within HUD.
+The Federal Housing Administration is actually a department within HUD.
 It doesn’t make loans directly, but it does help ensure borrowers with a specific type of loan to help encourage homeownership.

 Since the underwriting standards are slightly less stringent than a conventional loan, the FHA’s backing entices lenders to originate and fund the loan.

 However, when a home financed by an FHA loan goes into foreclosure, the original lender gets reimbursed by HUD for the outstanding loan balance.
-HUD then takes over ownership of the property and sells it to compensate for the cost it paid to the lender.
+HUD then takes over ownership and sells it to compensate for the cost it paid to the lender.

 What’s different about buying a HUD home versus another home?